austinpapritz/thanksgiving-fun/README.md

 [x] create a loading page
 [x] user clicks to enter site

-[] create 3 buttons to play 3 drum sounds
+[x] create 3 buttons to play 3 drum sounds
+[x] assign a diff key to each button